Authorities name the Puerto Rican airmen killed in the military plane crash in Georgia

 The cause of the crash is under investigation by the National Guard Bureau and the Air Force, said Rivera.

-A team from Charleston Air Force Base in South Carolina is conducting the investigation, while a team from Dover Air Force Base in Delaware was sent to recover the airmen's remains, Boone said.

-The WC-130 that crashed was used during Hurricane Maria for relief efforts, the Puerto Rico National Guard said.
+The WC-130 was used during Hurricane Maria for relief efforts, the Puerto Rico National Guard said.
 The plane also was used during Hurricane Irma to rescue US citizens from the British Virgin Islands.

 The American Red Cross is providing support services to families of the victims, officials said.